 In order to apply for a Canadian study permit, first you must obtain an acceptance letter from a Canadian university.
-The acceptance letter must contain specific information and while most schools will be familiar with the requirements, you can always verify the contents of your letter by comparing it here!
+The acceptance letter must contain specific information and while most schools will be familiar with the requirements, you can always verify the contents of your letter by comparing it to IRCC’s sample letter of acceptance.
 As well, the letter must come from a Designated Learning Institution (DLI).
 This is an organization authorized by the Canadian government to host international students.

-Finally, it is worth noting that not all programs of study are eligible for post-graduation work permits.
-Ensure that your program is eligible prior to applying by consulting with an immigration expert.
+Finally, it is worth noting that not all programs of study are eligible for post-graduation work permits (PGWP).
+It is important to ensure that your program is eligible for a PGWP prior to applying.

 Once you receive your letter of acceptance, you can begin preparing your Canadian study permit application.
 This application requires extensive documentation proving your intentions in Canada and your ability to support yourself.
 The exact documents required vary from country to country, but you can verify your individual document requirements by consulting the Immigration, Refugees and Citizenship Canada (IRCC) website.